deanone/company-db-api/README.md

-# A simple RESTful API for managing a company's data
+# Company RESTful API

-This is a RESTful API for managing all data of a company.
+This is a complete RESTful API for managing all data of a company.

 The data is supposed to be stored in a MySQL database.